 Business Ratios

-Value investing is defined as a systematic process of buying high quality stock at an undervalued market price quantified by intrinsic value and justified via financial analysis; then selling the stock in a timely manner upon market price recovery.
+Value investing is defined as a systematic process of buying high-quality stocks at an undervalued market price, quantified by intrinsic value and justified through financial analysis, then selling the stock promptly upon market price recovery.

 Business ratios are strictly a function of the financial reports audited by Certified Public Accountants.
 There are five widely accepted categories of financial business ratios.
-Each category has no less than two different ratios.
+Each category has at least two different ratios.

 1) Liquidity Ratios – measures the relationship between current assets and the corresponding current liabilities.